 A day like any other.
 Or so it seems.
 Fisherwoman Geeske is waiting for her husband Johannes, who hasn’t come home after a day’s fishing.
-The women of the island know what it is like to have to wait, not knowing whether their husbands will return alive.
-Geeske does the washing, takes care of her granddaughter, digs up worms, feeds the chickens, visits her parents’ graves – and while her hands labour, thoughts occupy her mind.
+The women of the island know what it means to have to wait, not knowing whether their husbands will return alive.
+Geeske does the laundry, takes care of her granddaughter, digs up worms, feeds the chickens, visits her parents’ graves – and while her hands labour, thoughts occupy her mind.
 The years she had to wait for a child.
 Her daughter being her only child.
 The pain of birth and the chill of death.
 The sand beneath her bare feet conjures images of Sarah in the desert, the sea salt she licks from her lips reminds her of Lot’s wife who turned into a pillar of salt.

 And then Gezientje sets foot on the island.
 She reminds her of Hagar.
 Yet there is nothing they can do, but wait for Johannes together.
 But will he return?